Memory¶

 same key appears in multiple matched sub-ownerships (a coarse scope / all_scopes spanning users), fail loud: a

-inconsistent with get; now it errors and requires an exact scope or per-scope reads.
+dict cannot represent duplicate keys, so ambiguity requires an exact scope or per-scope reads.

 Memory